onyx-and-iris/VMR.ahk/VMR-Class/macrobutton-object.md

 ## Methods

 ## `setStatus(nuLogicalButton, fValue, bitMode)`
-Set the status of a macro button.
+Set the status of a macro button

 ```lua
     ;-- sets macro button 1 to have trigger on